jackdp/DzHTMLText/README.md

+﻿
-# TDzHTMLText - An advanced HTML label for Delphi and Lazarus
+# TDzHTMLText2 - An advanced HTML label for Delphi and Lazarus

 Extended version of the [DzHTMLText](https://github.com/digao-dalpiaz/DzHTMLText) by [Rodrigo Depiné Dalpiaz](https://github.com/digao-dalpiaz)